conorwalker/tsa_pairhmm/README.md

 4. All four unique nucleotides within the ②→③ fragment
 5. A threshold on the maximum number of deletions in the mutation cluster

-An example script `filter_csv.py` is included here to filter based on this criteria:
+An example filtering script `filter_csv.py` is included here to filter based on this criteria:

 ```sh
 python filter_csv.py aln_scanned.csv
 ```

-This will generate one file `aln_events.csv`, which contains any candidate events from `aln_scanned.csv` that pass our thresholds (one event in this case):
+This will generate one file `aln_events.csv`, which contains the events from `aln_scanned.csv` that pass our thresholds (one in this example):
 ```sh
 cat aln_events.csv